dat-ecosystem-archive/docs/docs/intro.md

 #### Data History

 Dat makes it easy for you to save old versions of files.
 With every file update, Dat automatically tracks your changes.
-You can even direct these backups to be stored efficiently on an external hard drive or a cloud server by using [our archiver](/on-a-server).
+You can even direct these backups to be stored efficiently on an external hard drive or a cloud serve by using [our archiver](/server).

 #### Security